 New Liberal Arts master's programs at RISD

 Scholars in both of these 1.5-year liberal arts programs engage in intense, ongoing conversation and cross-disciplinary study in the context of a community of artists and designers.
-Working closely with one another and with mentors in multiple fields, they develop reciprocal frameworks for extending research and proposing vital new ideas.
+Working closely with one another and with mentors in multiple fields in the humanities and social sciences, they develop reciprocal frameworks for extending research and proposing vital new ideas.

-Students also benefit from the interdisciplinary, highly collaborative nature of RISD’s approach to liberal arts along with exposure to the culture of hands-on making in its 16 art and design-based master’s programs.
+Students also benefit from the interdisciplinary, highly collaborative nature of RISD’s approach to liberal arts, which sits alongside 19 art and design-based graduate programs.

 Global Arts and Cultures